Exceptional Tannaka groups only arise from cubic threefolds: Introduction

 \subsection{Acknowledgements}

 We thank Victor Gonzalez-Alonso, Manfred Lehn, Luigi Lombardi, Claude Sabbah, Christian Schnell and Mads Villadsen for discussions related to this project.
 The computer-aided searches in \cref{prop:E6,,prop:E7} were carried out by Mads Villadsen.
+We thank the referee for the careful reading and for valuable comments, which helped make the paper more accessible.
 C.~L. was supported by the DFG through the research grants Le 3093/3-2, Le 3093/5-1.
 T.~K. was supported by the DFG through the research grant Kr 4663/2-1.